 The aim is to recognise the time and effort people put into organising great experiences for their friends and colleagues, be that days out, theatre trips, short breaks or holidays.

-As ever, this prestigious award will be presented as part of the Group Leisure & Travel Awards.
+The winner will be announced as part of the Group Leisure & Travel Awards ceremony in October.

 The 2019 winner was… Sue Shapland of the Exmoor Extroverts

 Sue’s group began in 1999 to provide educational and good quality entertainment as well as a variety of overseas holidays for local people, many of them living on their own.
 It has grown over 20 years from three-day trips to a busy and thriving group enjoying a range of interesting holidays including cruises, trips to Malta, Alaska and Cambodia.

 Sue said she gets so much from her role and added: “Seeing so many elderly and otherwise lonely people enjoying themselves whilst holidaying with the group, we have become like a large extended family.
 This is very apparent in the way they greet each other when they meet up again at the start of a holiday.”

 She said the aim of her group is to “provide educational and good quality entertainment and a variety of mainly overseas holidays for local people, many of them living on their own, some in remote locations in the Exmoor area”.